 Statute law is legislation (law) that is developed by government or other authorities, and made official by parliament.
 Acts are the highest level of statute law, followed by regulations.
-Codes of practice, guidance material and Australian Standards provide practical guidance on the management of risks to safety and health in the workplace.
+Codes of practice, guidance material and Australian Standards provide practical guidance on the management of risks to health and safety in the workplace.